-This chart shows the current situation in the US — still in the earlier stages of an epidemic that is on course to surpass those in Italy and China.
+This chart shows the current situation in the US.
 The White House issued social distancing guidance on March 16, telling sick and old people to stay at home, and urging everyone to avoid gatherings of more than 10 people.
 But the federal government has so far decided against imposing the more strict lockdown measures seen in other countries.

 Instead, states have moved forward with their own plans, with California leading the way on March 19, telling its citizens to stay at home “except for essential needs.”
 But the measures taken vary widely, with Mississippi and Oklahoma doing little other than closing schools.

-With nothing like Italy’s lockdown, China’s quarantines, or South Korea’s rigorous case contact tracking and isolation in place across the country, there seems little hope of the peak in new cases coming any time soon.
+With nothing like Italy’s lockdown, China’s quarantines, or South Korea’s rigorous case contact tracking and isolation in place across the country, the US epidemic curve has yet to show a sustained decline.